viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 If you followed the [Use Object Detection to Turn Your Lights On](/tutorials/projects/light-up/) tutorial, you already set up a folder with some Python code that connects to your robot and gets detections from your camera.

-If you are starting with this tutorial, follow [these steps](/tutorials/projects/light-up/#write-python-code-to-control-your-object-detection-robot) to create the main script file and connect the code to the robot.
+If you are starting with this tutorial, follow [these steps](/tutorials/projects/light-up/#write-python-code-to-control-your-object-detection-robot) to create the main script file and connect the code to the machine.
 Ignore the step about the Kasa smart plug host address.

 Instead of using this person detector to activate a smart plug, you will send yourself a text message.